haesleinhuepf/git-bob/readme.md

 > Make sure to not submit any sensitive, confidential or personal data.
 Also using these services may cost money.

-## Installation as github action
+## Installation as Github action

-To use git-bob in your github repository, you need to
+To use git-bob in your Github repository, you need to
-* setup github workflows like shown in [this folder](.github/workflows).
+* setup Github workflows like shown in [this folder](.github/workflows).
-  Make sure to replace `pip install -e .` with a specific git-bob version such as `pip install git-bob==0.1.0`.
+  * Make sure to replace `pip install -e .` with a specific git-bob version such as `pip install git-bob==0.1.0`.
+  * Configure the LLM you want to use in the workflow files by specifying the `GIT_BOB_LLM_NAME` environment variable.
-* configure a github secret called "ANTHROPIC_API_KEY" or an "OPENAI_API_KEY" and choose which one to use in the github workflow files mentioned above.
+* configure a Github secret called `ANTHROPIC_API_KEY` or an `OPENAI_API_KEY` depending on the above configured LLM.
-* configure github actions to run the workflow on issues and pull-requests.
+* configure Github actions to run the workflow on issues and pull-requests.
 Also give write-access to the action runner.

 To trigger git-bob, you need to comment on an issue or pull-request with the following command: